Seo-A-Nam/kau_data_science/3rd_hw/README.md

 ## 4. Apply those 2 models to KAU.

--> make model after scaling dataset, in accordance to gender ratio in KAU.
+-> make model after scaling dataset, in accordance to gender ratio in KAU(korea aerospace university).
 - I didn't make model yet just explained on PPT how to get that model.

 _______